A Spanish man charged with infecting 22 people with COVID-19 | ExBulletin

-A Spanish man with COVID-19 symptoms who coughed a colleague and said, “I’ll give you all the coronavirus,” was charged with deliberately injuring 22 people on suspicion of being infected.
+Madrid (AP) — COVID-19 A symptomatic Spanish man coughed a colleague at work and said, “I’ll give you all the coronavirus,” and was charged with deliberately injuring 22 people on suspicion of being infected. it was done.

 Spanish police said the investigation began after a COVID-19 outbreak at a company where a 40-year-old man worked on the Mediterranean island of Mallorca.